 Leonora Carrington may as well have lived three lifetimes.
 As a child, Carrington was kicked out of two schools, as a teenager, she read Huxley and studied art.
 At 19, she visited the International Surrealist Exhibition and made a plan.

-The International Surrealist Exhibition in London was the pinacle of the movement.
-Argumentative factions of surrealist writers and artists from England, France, Belgium, Scandanavia and Spain put aside their competing philosophies for a group show of more than 70 artists, including Giorgio de Chirico, Marcel Duchamp, Paul Klee, Salvador Dalí and Pablo Picasso.
+The International Surrealist Exhibition in London was the pinnacle of the movement.
+Argumentative factions of surrealist writers and artists from England, France, Belgium, Scandinavia and Spain put aside their competing philosophies for a group show of more than 70 artists, including Giorgio de Chirico, Marcel Duchamp, Paul Klee, Salvador Dalí and Pablo Picasso.
 It was a tour de force, and a shot of pure adrenaline for young Leonora Carrington.
 Carrington was studying art at the exclusive Ozenfant Academy in London, and at the exhibition one artist’s work arrested her attention.
-The Germain artist Max Ernst's showed 15 paintings and one plaster sculpture, and Carrington was obsessed.
+The German artist Max Ernst showed 15 paintings and one plaster sculpture, and Carrington was obsessed.

-A year later, Carrington planted herself at a party in London where Ernst was visiting from Paris, and the two artists connected immediatly and powerfully.
+A year later, Carrington planted herself at a party in London where Ernst was visiting from Paris, and the two artists connected immediately and powerfully.
 Carrington dropped everything and moved to France with Ernst, who divorced his wife.
 Ernst was 25 years older than Carrington, and an established member of the surrealist inner circle.
-Ernst may have been her entre into the aging boys-club of surrealism, but Carrington held her own with Picasso, Dalí and Miro — once telling the Guardian “I wasn’t daunted by any of them.”
+Ernst was her entre into the aging boys-club of surrealism, but Carrington held her own with Picasso, Dalí and Miro, once telling the Guardian “I wasn’t daunted by any of them.”
 It was during this time that Carrington’s style began to mature.
 While her surrealist friends obsessed over Freudian psychology, she delved into mythology, animism, and female sexuality.
-Carrington’s first truly surrealist artwork, The Inn of the Dawn Horse is an androgenous self-portrait, with a hyena and a white horse that would appear over and over in her writing and artwork—her psychic guide.
+Carrington’s first truly surrealist artwork, The Inn of the Dawn Horse is an androgenous self-portrait, with a hyena and a white horse that appeared over and over in her later writing and artwork—her psychic guides.